apache/nuttx/configs/pizero/README.txt

     still missing.

     - Mini-UART Baud divisor calculation,
     - Start-up logic.
-My understand from what I have read on the internet is the PiZero OS starts up in hypervisor mode with the MMU and I- and D-Caches enabled.
-This probaby means that the standard, classic ARM startup logic at at arch/arm/src/arm/up_head.S will need to be replaced with some custom logic.
+My understand from what I have read on the Internet is the PiZero OS starts up in hypervisor mode with the MMU and I- and D-Caches enabled.
+This probably means that the standard, classic ARM startup logic at at arch/arm/src/arm/up_head.S will need to be replaced with some custom logic.